Welcome to the Security 1:1 series of articles

 - Companion Virus - unlike traditional viruses the companion virus does not modify any files but instead compromises the feature of DOS that allows executables with different extensions (here .exe and .com) to be run with different priorities.
 This way where user tries to execute the legitimate "program" without specifying the extension itself and expects program.exe to be run, the virus is run instead - with the program.com executable (as this one is first in the alphabetical order).
 Companion virus is an older type and became increasingly rare since introduction of Windows XP.
 Nowadays this kind of viruses can be still unintentionally run if the host machine does not have the option for "show file extensions" activated and user accidentally clicks the companion virus file.

-- Cavity Virus - unlike tradition viruses the cavity virus does not attach itself to the end of the infected file but instead uses the empty spaces within the program files itself (that exist there for variety of reasons).
+- Cavity Virus - unlike tradition viruses the cavity virus does not attach itself to the end of the infected file but instead uses the empty spaces within the program files itself (that exists there for variety of reasons).
 This way the length of the program code is not being changed and the virus can more easily avoid detection.
 The injection of the virus in most cases is not impacting the functionality of the host file at all.
 The cavity viruses are quite rare though.

 |One good example of cavity virus is "Lenigh" (http://virus.wikia.com/wiki/Lehigh) - early DOS cavity infector, that was specifically targeting command.com files and using unused portions of the file's code.|